Should You See a Dermatologist?

 Other surgical services include:

-- Removal of benign irritated lesions with liquid nitrogen: the liquid nitrogen will freeze the skin on contact and a remove the abnormal lesions.
+- Removal of benign irritated lesions with liquid nitrogen: The liquid nitrogen will freeze the skin on contact and remove the abnormal lesions.

 Meet Our Dermatologists and Providers